Child health advocates call for Facebook to shutter Messenger Kids app

 However this strategy of offering a sandboxed environment for kids to message with parentally approved contacts isn’t winning over everyone.

+Spearheading a campaign against Facebook Messenger Kids, Boston-based not-for-profit the Campaign for a Commercial-Free Childhood has gathered together a coalition of around 100 child health advocates and groups to sign its open letter.
+It’s also running a public petition — under the slogan ‘no Facebook for five year olds’.

-Writing now, under the banner of ‘The Campaign for a Commercial-Free Childhood’, the coalition of around 100 child health advocates and groups describes it as “particularly irresponsible” of Facebook to have launched an app targeting preschoolers at a time when they say there is “mounting concern about how social media use affects adolescents’ wellbeing”.
+In the letter the group describes it as “particularly irresponsible” of Facebook to have launched an app targeting preschoolers at a time when they say there is “mounting concern about how social media use affects adolescents’ wellbeing”.

 Last week, for example, a study conducted by researchers at San Diego State University found that teens who spent more time on social media, gaming, texting and video-chatting on their phones were not as happy as those who played sports, went outside and interacted with people face to face.

-“Younger children are simply not ready to have social media accounts,” the coalition argues.
+“Younger children are simply not ready to have social media accounts,” the coalition argues in the letter.
 “They are not old enough to navigate the complexities of online relationships, which often lead to misunderstandings and conflicts even among more mature users.
 They also do not have a fully developed understanding of privacy, including what’s appropriate to share with others and who has access to their conversations, pictures, and videos.”

 They also argue that Facebook’s Messenger Kids app is likely to result in young kids spending more time using digital devices.

-Note: This article was updated to specify that the Campaign for a Commercial-Free Childhood is a not-for-profit that has been co-ordinating the campaign efforts against Messenger Kids